minio/docs/source/administration/object-management.rst

 Delete operations against a WORM-locked object depend on the specific operation:

 - Delete operations which do not specify a version ID result in the creation of a "Delete Marker"
-- Delete operations which specify the version ID of a locked object result in an locking error
+- Delete operations which specify the version ID of a locked object result in a WORM locking error

-You *must* enable object locking during bucket creation.
+You can only enable object locking when first creating a bucket.
-Enabling bucket creation also enables :ref:`versioning <minio-bucket-versioning>`.
+Enabling bucket locking also enables :ref:`versioning <minio-bucket-versioning>`.

 MinIO Object Locking provides key data retention compliance and meets SEC17a-4(f), FINRA 4511(C), and CFTC 1.31(c)-(d) requirements as per `Cohasset Associates <https://min.io/cohasset?ref=docs>`__.